 Do I need to show economic solvency when I renew my temporary residency card?

-*Immigration offices in Mexico might exercise their right to request additional information and ask applicants for recent bank statements when they apply for renewal of temporary residency.
-If the INM does this in your case, it will apply (the lower) UMA values to the calculation.
-It’s very rare that you need to demonstrate your ‘economic solvency’ when you renew your temporary residency.
+*Immigration offices in Mexico might exercise their right to request additional information and ask applicants for recent bank statements to re-prove economic solvency when they apply for renewal of temporary residency.
+It’s very rare that they do this, but if the INM asks for this in your case it will apply (the lower) UMA values to the calculation.

 Why won’t the consulate apply UMA measures to its ‘economic solvency’ calculations for my residency application?